 The role of the therapeutic radiographer involves managing the treatment pathway, providing the technical expertise and support while delivering accurate radiotherapy treatment.
 The duties vary from performing a planning CT scan and being involved in treatment planning to the delivery of radiotherapy.

-What is a Therapeutic Radiographer area of expertise?
+What is a therapeutic radiographer's area of expertise?

-For more information on training to be a Radiographer click here.
+You can also read more on training to be a radiographer.

-Our strong Therapeutic Radiography team are continually advancing our ISO accredited service.
+Our therapeutic radiography team are continually advancing our ISO accredited service.